-- Temperate fruits (berries, apples, pears, peaches) can be enjoyed, but tropical fruits (oranges, pineapple, mangos) should be avoided due to their high sugar content.
+- Temperate fruits (berries, apples, pears, peaches) can be enjoyed, but tropical fruits (oranges, pineapple, mangoes) should be avoided due to their high sugar content.

 - Mung beans and lentils are the easiest beans to digest, but still contain lectins and should be avoided if the digestive tract is in bad shape.